 6. give free rein to the wildflower meadow

 A few wild corners make your garden especially insect- and thus bird-friendly.
 Let nature take its course and do not maintain everything super neat.
 Foreign cultivated roses do not bring so much.
 Native wildflowers on the other hand, attract insects and birds.
-The rule is: the wilder, the more natural, the better!
+The rule is: the wilder, the closer to nature, the better!

-Even flowering weeds can be allowed to grow.
-Detach yourself from the thought of "what your neighbors might think about your garden".
-In the end, you're just the trailblazer in your neighborhood.
+Even flowering weeds can be left to grow.
+Let go of the thought of "what your neighbors might think of your garden".
+In the end, you are simply the pioneer in your neighborhood.

-Birds need food if they are to thrive in your garden.
+Birds need food if they are to feel at home in your garden.

-Natural food sources such as fruit-bearing woody plants like rowan berries or black elderberry, as well as insect-friendly plants like hawthorn or rose hedges are already very helpful.
+Natural food sources such as fruit-bearing shrubs like rowanberries or black elderberry, as well as insect-friendly plants like hawthorn or rose hedges are very helpful.

-But especially in winter the buffet for birds is not as richly covered as in the warmer season.
-Offer them therefore also Soft lining (e.g. for robins and starlings) and Grain feed (e.g. for siskin and sparrow).
-It is best to do without plastic nets, in which birds can become dangerously entangled.
-Buy or build yourself rather a Bird feeder spiral for dumplings made of metal.
+But especially in winter, the buffet for birds is not as rich as in the warmer months.
+Therefore, offer them Soft lining (e.g. for robins and starlings) and Grain feed (e.g. for siskins and sparrows).
+It is best to avoid plastic nets, in which birds can become dangerously entangled.
+Buy or build yourself a Bird feeder spiral for metal dumplings.

-If you offer birds permanent food, they will also fight together with you against bugs.
+If you offer birds food on a permanent basis, they will also join you in the fight against pests.
 Win-win!

 Tip: Do you already know how Feeding hedgehogs correctly?
-For example, you must not drink milk.
-You can read more in the linked article.
+For example, you are not allowed to drink milk.
+You can find out more in the linked article.

 8. offer piles of leaves and dead wood

-"Chaos is welcome, order has failed". - this also applies to a bird-friendly garden!
-You can leave piles of leaves in the garden a little longer, because they are Shelter for hedgehogs but also for many small animals, which are a source of food for birds.
+"Chaos is welcome, order has failed." - this also applies to a bird-friendly garden!
+You can leave piles of leaves in the garden a little longer, as they Shelter for hedgehogs, but also for many small animals that are a food source for birds.

 Also dead wood piles from old tree trunks and thicker branches are useful.
-Wrens or wagtails, for example, like to breed in them.
+Wrens and wagtails, for example, like to breed in them.

 9. keep your hands off pesticides!